 The Career Center could use your help, too!

 Join the Hanover Network: Drop us a line and let us know what you're up to and where you are.
 Keeping your information current is the best way to help us.
-To assist the Career Center in any activities described below, fill out the Alumni Career Network Form, and we'll let alumni and students know of your interest.
+To assist the Career Center in any activities described below, email us and we'll let alumni and students know of your interest.

 Information Interviews: Spend about 20 minutes by telephone, as you discuss your job with a current student (on their tab).
 Tell them about the satisfactions and challenges of your field, discuss the qualifications required to enter it and assist them in planning job search strategies.